 Princeton Review’s course includes over 8,000 practice problems, hundreds of hours of online tutorials, and over 80 hours of teaching from an LSAT specialist to help students reach this laudable goal.
 For as little as $799, the Princeton Review offers self-paced study choices, as well as a middle ground course that combines self-paced study with 3 hours of teacher time every week.

 Despite being one of the newer participants in the LSAT Preparation market, LSATMax has swiftly established itself as one of the finest, thanks to their large number of practice examinations and money-back guarantee.
 LSATMax, which was founded by a Harvard Law graduate who improved his score by over 35 points, provides three levels of their course.

-All three packages include the LSATMax Full course, which combines hours of video lessons with live interactions with LSAT teachers, access to LSAT instructors’ live chat and message boards, and simulated practise tests.
+All three packages include the LSATMax Full course, which combines hours of video lessons with live interactions with LSAT teachers, access to LSAT instructors’ live chat and message boards, and simulated practice tests.
 The Intensive edition of the course includes 3 hours of personalized tuition, while the Premium edition contains 70 additional practice exams.

 The plans cost between $800 and $1300.
 For students who want more practice tests, LSATMax offers bundles of prep examinations.

 For the price, Magoosh is one of the best preparatory courses for LSAT available.
-First, Magoosh guarantees that their preparation will increase an aspirant’s score by 5 points or their money back.
+First, Magoosh guarantees that their preparation will increase an aspirant’s score by 5 points or guarantees their money back.
 Applicants who qualify for the LSAC’s financial aid program are also automatically eligible for a free Magoosh course.